kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 - $ \text{potential hallucination} \rarr $ The LLM produced a value that is not present in the human-annotated data.

-The last metric is named "_potential_" hallucination because the LLM could have also produced a correct value that's from its memorization of the training data (which isn't the same as an outright hallucination).
-This isn't necessarily a _bad_ thing, because the LLM can actually help us enrich our data in certain scenarios where the source may be missing it.
+The last metric is named "_potential_" hallucination because the LLM could have also produced a correct value that's from its memorization of the training data (which is different from an outright hallucination).
+This opens up an interesting thought exercise: In cases where the data was publicly available, can LLMs help us enrich our raw data with added knowledge that wasn't in the source?

+> In our experiments, we repeatedly found instances of "perfect" memorization in models like `gpt-4o-mini`
+> for this drug dataset because it's clearly seen it during its training.
+The model was biased towards correcting
+> the spellings of misspelled drug names from the image provided (thus enhancing the quality of the output),
+> and in other cases, the models outright produced the correct brand names for generic drugs, even though
+> those brand names were not mentioned in the source image.

-However, anything that's marked as a potential hallucination would need to be vetted and verified by a human, so the fewer the better!
+All this being said, anything that's marked as a potential hallucination during the evaluation stage needs to be vetted and verified by a human so the fewer the better!

 ### Image extraction

-Using the `gpt-4o-mini` model in the image extraction task, the following raw counts for each metric are obtained:
+Using the `gpt-4o-mini` model in the image extraction task, the following raw counts for each metric are obtained.
+The higher the number of exact matches, the better the model was at the task.

 | Model | Date | Exact Match | Mismatch | Missing | Potential Hallucination |
 |--- | --- | :---: | :---: | :---: | :---: |
 | `openai/gpt-4o-mini` | Mar 2025 | 170 | 0 | 2 | 11 |

 Upon inspecting the potential hallucinations, it's clear that the LLM produced many of them from its memorization of the training data.
-Because the memorization was so good, the model repeatedly produced the same correct result, even when running the same prompt dozens of times.
-See the full list of potential hallucinations from page 2 of the PDF:
+Because the memorization was so good, the model repeatedly produced the same correct result, even when running the code dozens of times.
+Below, we list the LLM's potential hallucinations from its extractions from page 2 of the PDF:
 ```
 File: drugs_2.json
   Potentially hallucinated items in extracted data (please verify):